superseriousbusiness/gotosocial/README.md

   <img src="https://raw.githubusercontent.com/superseriousbusiness/gotosocial/main/docs/assets/sloth.webp" width="300"/>
 </p>

-**GoToSocial is still [ALPHA SOFTWARE](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)**.
+**GoToSocial is still [BETA SOFTWARE](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta)**.
 It is already deployable and useable, and it federates cleanly with many other Fediverse servers (not yet all).
 However, many things are not yet implemented, and there are plenty of bugs!
-We foresee entering beta around the beginning of 2024.
+We left alpha stage around September/October 2024, and we intend to exit beta some time around 2026.

 Documentation is at [docs.gotosocial.org](https://docs.gotosocial.org).
 You can skip straight to the API documentation [here](https://docs.gotosocial.org/en/latest/api/swagger/).